fraune/Papadosio/README.md

 This is a data documentation of all Papadosio albums and live recordings uploaded to their Bandcamp.

+## Songs in Question

+- Psipolygons seems like a variation of polygons.
+I'll keep them separate for now?

 ## Setup

 This project uses Python 3.12.8